πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 • βœ“ First name or nickname (chosen by the teacher)

-• βœ“ Grade level
+• βœ“ Grade level and age range

 • βœ“ Plant observations they type in

-That's it.
 That is the complete list.
+We do not collect anything else.

 🚫 We Do NOT Collect